Serving all areas of Oregon and Washington

 Cornerstone is proud to be the first sea burial certified funeral provider in Oregon!
 Did you know full body burial at sea is legal... and green?
 Learn more here.

 Since our establishment in 2002, Cornerstone Funeral Services has been built upon a foundation of care with kindness.
 The cornerstone (or foundation stone) concept is derived from the first stone set in the construction of a masonry foundation, important since all other stones will be set in reference to this stone, thus determining the position of the entire structure.

 Cornerstone is proud to be a member of the Green Burial Council.
 The Green Burial Council is an independent, tax-exempt, nonprofit organization working to encourage environmentally sustainable death care and the use of burial as a new means of protecting natural areas.
 They are represented by hundreds of approved providers operating throughout North America, with offices in the US and Canada.
-Our Funeral Director Elizabeth Fournier is a proud member of the Advisory Board for the Green Burial Council.
+Our Funeral Director Elizabeth Fournier is a member of the Advisory Board for the Green Burial Council.

-Read more about Cornerstone Funeral Services in the media here.
+Read more about Cornerstone Funeral Services here.

 GREEN BURIAL SERVICES

 Families who are interested in learning about environmentally friendly funeral alternatives, referred to also as green burial and natural burial, need only ask us.
 We offer some specific services and environmentally friendly funeral products.

 Close family receives relatives and friends, typically, but not necessarily, with the casket present.
 This may be for one or two days before the service.
 A visitation may include an evening prayer or scripture service, and offers a time for eulogies and sharing of memories.